nvmcr/DataScience_HandBook/Statistics/README.md

 $$ SE = {s\\over \sqrt(n)} $$

 ## Confidence Intervals
 We deal with two different types of data, normally distributed or proportions.
 Population proportion refers to the proportion or percentage of individuals in a population who have a particular characteristic of interest.
 For example, if we are interested in the proportion of people in a city who own a car, the population proportion ($p$) would be the percentage of all people in that city who own a car.
 But again estimating something from all population is not practical so we use sample proportions $\hat{p}$.
 We could take a random sample of 500 people from the city, and count how many of them own a car.
 Let's say we find that 300 people in the sample own a car.
 The sampling proportion is then 300/500 = 0.6, or 60%.
 This 0.6 also represents mean of proportion.
-Standard devaition is calculated by $\sqrt(\hat{p}(1-\hat{p})\\over n)$
+Standard devaition is calculated by $\hat{p}(1-\hat{p}$

 Though sampling proportions help with estimating the population proportions, how confident are we about samples?
 We might be different proportions with different samples.
 So we try to give a range of values instead of a single value called confidence interval.
 > A confidence interval is a range of values that likely contains the true value of a population parameter with a certain degree/percentage of confidence.